lunchbag/hugo-blog/content/posts/feb-weekly-4.md

 ## Email marketing

 One of the (many) tasks I want to tackle is making better use of email marketing for existing users.
-I don't know if I botched that term (I'm a beer in, please be nice), but basically utilize automated email campaigns more to engage users.
+I don't know if I botched that term (I'm a beer in, please be nice), but basically utilize automated email campaigns more to improve in-app engagement.

 The hardest part about my business is our reliance on Plaid.
 Bank connections often need to be re-linked and up until this week, there hasn't been a mechanism that lets the user know.
 It's only when they log in and discover their account hasn't been syncing that they realize they need to fix their connection (bad!).